 A non-compete agreement addresses several issues regarding employment.
 A non-compete agreement prohibits employees from going to work with a competitor for a specific period of time.
 The agreement may also ban former employees from trying to poach other employees.

 Keep in mind that non-compete agreements are governed by state law.
 The state of California enforces non-compete agreements based on the circumstances involving the issue.
-That’s why you may need to speak with a non compete attorney Los Angeles.
-The courts weigh multiple factors before deciding if a non compete agreement is valid.
-Some of those factors include whether the employer is at risk of being harmed, the specified time period, the interest of the public, the potential of the public, and the potential impact of the non compete agreement on the employer’s ability to earn a living.
-However, there are different ways that allow a Non Compete Agreement Lawyer Los Angeles to challenge the validity of it on your behalf and keep the agreement from being enforced.
+That’s why you may need to speak with a legal professional.
+The courts weigh multiple factors before deciding if a contract is valid.
+Some of those factors include whether the employer is at risk of being harmed, the specified time period, the interest of the public, the potential of the public, and the potential impact of the written agreement on the employer’s ability to earn a living.
+However, there are different ways that allow a lawyer for agreement disputes in Los Angeles to challenge the validity of it on your behalf and keep the agreement from being enforced.